Workers' Compensation Insurance

 2. Ensure your employees are classified correctly

-The National Council on Compensation Insurance (NCCI) is an organization that gathers data and helps establish workers’ comp insurance rates.
-The council utilizes more than 700 workers’ compensation class codes to denote the amount of risk and hazard each job might entail, assign a value based on these conditions, and help insurance providers determine the cost of workers’ comp policies.
+The Council utilizes more than 700 workers’ compensation class codes to denote the amount of risk and hazard each job might entail, assign a value based on these conditions, and help insurance providers determine the cost of workers’ comp policies.

 It’s important for business owners to audit their workers’ comp classifications as new employees are hired, current employees are promoted, business duties are reassigned, or employees leave the company.

 Whether intentional or accidental, misclassifying one of your workers could lead to overpaying for your insurance policy, or underpaying.
-That could lead to hefty fines and penalties, and an outstanding balance owed to the insurance provider after the premium recalculation.
+This could lead to hefty fines and penalties, and an outstanding balance owed to the insurance provider after the premium recalculation.

 By ensuring each worker is properly classified as either a contractor or an employee (full- or part-time), and listed under the appropriate class code, you can save money and avoid potential legal action.